 So before modern medicine the older organisms might frequently be infertile.
 Therefore they would not produce children, but they would spread the venereal diseases that produced infertility.
 So the old might be a net drag on the reproduction of the species.
 What is more, they might reduce the fertility of their own relatives.
 Genes that caused us to age and die might help us have more descendants, because they might prevent us from contributing to the infertility of our offspring.
 So animals with the genes for aging might ultimately prove more fit and push the relatively immortal individuals out of the gene pool, into extinction.
 Perhaps this is one of the reasons we observe aging.

-Sex is frequently about reproduction.
-Sometimes it is the reproduction of us, sometimes it is the reproduction of our venereal diseases, but it frequently involves reproduction, regardless of our objectives.
+Sex frequently results in reproduction.
+Sometimes it is the reproduction of us, sometimes it is the reproduction of our venereal diseases, but it frequently results in the reproduction of something, regardless of our objectives.
 But I digress.

 A central element of many of my biology web pages, including this one, is a communicable disease.
 This is a huge factor that biologist simply leave out of much of their reasoning.
 You can access these on my biology index page.